 Tuition: $9,936 per semester

 Matriculation Deposit: $300 (applied to Fall tuition bill)

 Estimated Additional Costs

 Tools make up the most significant additional cost for students.
-Most of the tool costs are incurred during the first semester, and costs vary by craft specialization.
+Most of the tool costs are incurred during the first semester of the first year, and costs vary by craft specialization.